Alex Haley: Coast Guard career

 Haley enlisted as a mess attendant.
-Later he was promoted to the rate of petty officer third-class in the rating of steward, one of the few ratings open to blacks at that time.
+Later he was promoted to the rate of petty officer third-class in the rating of steward, one of the few ratings open to black personnel at that time.
 It was during his service in the Pacific theater of operations that Haley taught himself the craft of writing stories.
 During his enlistment other sailors often paid him to write love letters to their girlfriends.
 He said that the greatest enemy he and his crew faced during their long voyages was not the Japanese forces but rather boredom.

 After World War II, Haley petitioned the U.S. Coast Guard to allow him to transfer into the field of journalism.
 By 1949 he had become a petty officer first-class in the rating of a journalist.
 He later advanced to chief petty officer and held this rank until his retirement from the Coast Guard in 1959.
 He was the first chief journalist in the Coast Guard, the rating having been expressly created for him in recognition of his literary ability.

 Haley's awards and decorations from the Coast Guard include the Coast Guard Good Conduct Medal (6 awards represented by 1 silver and 1 bronze service star), American Defense Service Medal (with "Sea" clasp), American Campaign Medal, Asiatic-Pacific Campaign Medal, European-African-Middle Eastern Campaign Medal, World War II Victory Medal, Korean Service Medal, National Defense Service Medal, United Nations Service Medal, and the Coast Guard Expert Marksmanship Medal.
 The Republic of Korea awarded him the War Service Medal, ten years after he died.
 The United States Coast Guard dedicated the cutter formerly known as USS Edenton to Haley by recommissioning it as USCGC Alex Haley in July 1999.
 The cutter currently serves from Kodiak, Alaska.

 Literary career

-After retiring from the U.S. Coast Guard, Haley began another phase of his journalism career.
+After retiring from the U.S. Coast Guard, Haley began another phase of his career in journalism.
 He eventually became a senior editor for Reader's Digest magazine.
 Haley wrote an article for the magazine about his brother George's struggles to succeed as one of the first black students at a Southern law school.